umbraco/UmbracoDocs/new-backoffice/tutorials/integrating-context-with-a-property-editor.md

 description: This page is a work in progress.
 It will be updated as the software evolves.
 ---

-# Integrating services with a Property Editor
+# Integrating context with a Property Editor

 ### Overview

 This is step 3 in the Property Editor tutorial.
-In this part, we will integrate one of the built-in Umbraco Services.
+In this part, we will integrate one of the built-in Umbraco Contexts.
 For this sample, we will use the `UmbNotificationContext` for some pop-ups and the `UmbMdalContext` to show a dialog when you click the Trim button and the textbox's input length is longer than the maxLength configuration.

 ### Setting up the contexts